Essential business documents for UK aestheticians in 2026

 For aestheticians, admin problems usually start around consultation form, treatment record and consent note.
 A missing detail can become a longer customer conversation, an unpaid balance, a repeated visit or a bookkeeping gap.
 Written records keep the practical detail close to the work instead of scattered across messages, memory and receipts.

 For aestheticians, the most useful admin pack is a small set of repeatable records that match the way the business actually operates.
 Keep the pack close to the moments where decisions are made: file consultation and consent notes before treatment, save aftercare and follow-up notes, the invoice, the payment note and the follow-up.
-When each step has a named record, the Aesthetician business feels calmer and customers get clearer answers.
+When each step has a named record, the aesthetician business feels calmer and customers get clearer answers.

 The documents to keep ready